vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_writing_tweets_to_file.html.md

 ** Writing OBJECTS to local file **

-In out case, we are going to dump the array of object.
+In our case, we are going to dump an array of objects.
 We need `ObjectOutputStream` class for that.
 It automatically takes care of serializing the data before writing to the file.
 But before that, we need to ensure that Tweet class is serializable.
-The class declaration need to implement Serializable
+The class declaration needs to implement Serializable

 <pre>public class Tweet <span class="highlight">implements Serializable</span></pre>